 Our current LoS in Ireland is low compared to international norms.
 In the UK, the current LoS is generally over 1 in 100-year LoS (Appendix D of the Framework Plan).
-Given the current low LoS for some of our supply systems and the additional uncertainty in the future LoS due to the unknown impact of the new Abstraction Legislation, through this first iteration of the NWRP our aim is to provide a minimum supply Reliability of 1 in 50 to all of our customers.
-That is, there would be a 2% chance that customers will experience a supply failure in any given year due to low water availability.
-This will demonstrate progress towards Ireland Sustainable Development Goal 6 which aims to ensure that our customers have universal and equitable access to safe and affordable drinking water and reduce the number of people suffering from water scarcity.
+Given the current low LoS for some of our supply systems and the additional uncertainty in the future LoS due to the unknown impact of impending Abstraction Legislation (to be introduced in support of the Water Framework Directive), through this first iteration of the NWRP our aim is to provide a minimum supply Reliability of 1 in 50 to all of our customers.
+That is, there would be a 2% chance that customers will experience a supply failure in any given year.
 To achieve a higher LoS will take multiple investment cycles to realise and will not enable a uniform improvement to all our customers.